 - include it for vocational students

-- make it the same rate at all levels, choosing the middle school level; this is to make up for the previous assumption that older kids required fewer services (or less funding), which has been found not to be the case.
+- make the increment the same rate at all levels, choosing the middle school level; this is to make up for the previous assumption that older kids required fewer services (or less funding), which has been found not to be the case.

 Regarding low income:

-This recommendation does not spell out numbers or calculations, but cites the large number of programs --extended learning time, wraparound services, instructional improvement, class size reduction, early ed--that have been found to be successful with low income students, and laying out some parameters on costs.
+- The Commission offers guidance that weighting should fall between 50-100% and cites the large number of programs --extended learning time, wraparound services, instructional improvement, class size reduction, early ed--that have been found to be successful with low income students, laying out some parameters on costs.

-Note further that this includes posting a plan of what the district will do with additional dollars, but includes district flexibility to best meet student needs.
+- Note further that this includes districts posting a plan of what the district will do with additional dollars, but includes district flexibility to best meet student needs.

 Regarding data collection:

-There is a recognition (not a recommendation) of the state’s needs in early childhood.
-The data on the huge positive effects of early childhood education is overwhelming and clear, which the Commission recognized.
+- There is a recognition (not a recommendation) of the state’s needs in early childhood.
+The data on the huge positive effects of early childhood education is overwhelming and clear, which the Commission recognizes.